Philadelphia GREASE TRAP SERVICES

 12. What if my grease trap overflows?

 This can be disastrous for you and your business.
-City officials are stringent when it comes to overflows, so if your business is the cause for issues with the City sewer, hefty fines, and penalties are expected.
+City officials are stringent when it comes to overflows, so if your business is the cause for issues with the city sewer, you can expect hefty fines, and penalties.
 These fines will depend on the severity of the overflow, the damage caused, and whether it is the first time this has happened to you.
 Samples are also taken to determine the concentration of FOG, and higher concentration means higher fines.

 For more information about the fines for grease trap overflows, contact your grease trap service provider.

-13. Can your company help me with overruns?
+13. Can your company help me with overflows?

 Yes, Philadelphia Grease Trap Services has emergency grease trap pumping in cases of overflows.
 Call us at 215-391-1928, and we will be happy to address your problem as soon as possible.
 On top of taking care of the critical issue, our team will also offer valuable advice to help you prevent problems in the future.
 If we notice a clog in your pipelines, we will coordinate with your local plumber to come up with a solution.